 Mikaa Ives was fed up with the number of times she saw dads getting rude stares just for changing their children's diapers.
-So, in a recent Facebook rant to all parents, the Australian mom shared an incident she witnessed more than a month ago in the parents' changing room at a shopping center.
+So, in a Facebook rant to all parents, the Australian mom shared an incident she witnessed in the parents' changing room at a shopping center.

 When Ives brought her daughter in to change her diaper, a woman and two of her young kids also entered at the same time.
 The woman saw a dad in the middle of changing his son's diaper, already struggling with a baby who did not want to be changed, and somehow felt that the dad's presence and actions were extremely gross and perverted.